Study Planning

 The application field of electrical energy supply is of fundamental importance for modern societies.
 In the context of the energy transition, there are many exciting challenges in which you can participate.

-Communication and Sensor Networks is concerned with the recording, processing and transmission of electromagnetic, acoustic and other signals.
-The main objectives are to extract as much useful information from the recorded signals as possible and to transmit this information as quickly, reliably and energy-efficiently as possible.
+The Communication and Sensor Technology specialization deals with the recording, processing and transmission of electromagnetic, acoustic and other signals.
+The central goals are to extract as much useful information as possible from the recorded signals and to transmit this information as quickly, reliably and energy-efficiently as possible.
+The in-depth study spans the entire spectrum from sensors (antenna, RF front-end,…), signal processing in the digital baseband (algorithms), and of course theory (communication theory, fundamental limits of information theory, and network information theory).

 Sensors, Actuators and Electronics are no longer separatable functional units, but are functional and special tightly integrated.
 The design of such a system without excellent knowledge of the functional and physical properties of the sensors/actors, as well as of the physical readout and associated signal-conditioning by analog and digital electronics is no longer possible.